ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/other/CAEN-Hexagon.md

 The hexagon cannot write files larger than 2GiB without failing; this can be caused by electronic noise on a detector channel.

-This may cause the (simulated) ISISICP run state to desync from the hexagon run state - to fix this, manually stop the acquisition in each hexagon using it's OPI.
+This may cause the (simulated) ISISICP run state to de-sync from the hexagon run state - to fix this, manually stop the acquisition in each hexagon using it's OPI.